 You can check prices and destinations on ADO’s website.

-Mexico is a diverse country with many regional and geographical differences.
+Mexico is a vast country with many regional and geographical differences.

 While you might have seen the Mexican culture in movies and images produced by the Western pop-culture, you shouldn’t come here expecting to see familiar stereotypes on every corner.

 For example, the north of the country near the U.S.border is drastically different from southern states like Oaxaca and Chiapas.
-Likewise, Baja California, a peninsula in Mexico’s Pacific is different from the country’s mainland.
+Baja California, a peninsula that separates Mexico’s Pacific from the Sea of Cortez is different from the country’s mainland.

 Mexico is a huge and driving distances can be really long, depending on your itinerary.